BurnerT

 General

-This function block is used to control a heat generator depending on the demand of the heat generator xEn and the supply setpoint temperature rSetPtTemp.
+This function block is used to control a heat generator depending on the generator's demand xEn and the flow setpoint temperature rSetPtTemp.
 The enable / disable of the heat generator is done via the output xHB (FALSE = lockout, TRUE = enable).
-The temperature signal is generated from the supply setpoint temperature rSetPtTemp by means of a linear characteristic curve defined by two points, if the heat generator is enabled ( xHB = TRUE).
-If the heat generator is locked out, the constant 0.0 is output.
+The temperature signal is generated from the flow setpoint temperature rSetPtTemp using a linear characteristic defined by two points, if the heat generator is enabled (xHB = TRUE).
+If the heat generator is locked, the constant 0.0 is output.
 The following function blocks are essentially used:

 TwoPoint